cif-data-concentration/computational-material-project/README.md

 - [x] Create an user interface to output the predicted bandgap

 ### User Interface to predict the band gap
+In the right hand side, users can enter the crystal lattice constant and choose the machine learning method and then the left hand side will output the predict band gap value.
 <img src='https://github.com/cif-data-concentration/computational-material-project/blob/main/doc/Image/User%20Interface%20to%20predict%20band%20gap.png'>

 ## Installation